 As tour operator, you want to make sure your customer’s safety is ensured throughout their entire experience.
 Therefore, it’s important to collaborate with your partners and key stakeholders.
 To fully implement your protocols and to understand additional measures.
 Work closely with your entire supply chain to ensure full and correct implementation of likeminded protocols.

-Thereby, also adapt your travel experiences to COVID-19 regulations.
-This way you can offer customers the chance to explore the destination safely.
 In the end, you are responsible for the well-being of your customer.
 Make sure the communication with your partners is transparent and clear.
 Also agree on implementing protocols and certain sanitation and disinfection cleaning practices.

 “Consistent and easily-understandable standards will help you boost traveller confidence”

 6. Communicate your regulations